nailfurkanacar/custom-components/README.md

-# custom-components
+# Aim
-custom components workspace with js, html, css
+Here is my custom components workspace with js, html, css without any npm